neoalienson/hexo-mermaid-js-diagrams/README.md

 Hexo plugin for rendering mermaid js diagrams

-This repo has the upgrade.
+This repo maintains the upgrade.

 * mermaid 10.9.1